 Bicycle, pedestrian, and transit facilities shall be incorporated, when applicable and practical, in all street projects, re-construction, re-paving, and re-habilitation projects, with only the following exceptions:

-Bicycles or pedestrians are prohibited by law from using the facility.
+If bicycles or pedestrians are prohibited by law from using the facility.

-The cost of establishing bikeways or walkways as part of the project would be disproportionate in cost or to anticipated future use (not the current use).
+If the cost of establishing bikeways or walkways as part of the project would be disproportionate in cost or to anticipated future use (not the current use).

-The existing right of way is constrained in a manner that inhibits simple addition of transit, bicycle, or pedestrian improvements.
+If the existing right of way is constrained in a manner that inhibits simple addition of transit, bicycle, or pedestrian improvements.
 In this case, the [city/town] shall consider alternatives such as lane reduction, lane narrowing, on-street parking relocation or reduction, shoulders, signage, traffic calming, or enforcement.

-Where such facilities would constitute a threat to public safety or health in the determination of the [city/town] Traffic Engineer in consultation with the [applicable department].
+If such facilities would constitute a threat to public safety or health in the determination of the [city/town] Traffic Engineer in consultation with the [applicable department].

 All initial planning and design studies, health impact assessments, environmental reviews, and other project reviews for projects requiring funding or approval by [city/town] shall make effort to (1) evaluate the effect of the proposed project on safe travel by all users, and (2) identify measures to mitigate any adverse impacts on such travel that are identified.